About Me

 I remember the old saying, ‘a picture paints a thousand words’, but not any more, now an artist needs a thousand words to explain why he painted a picture.
 So in this and succeeding blogs I’ll be talking about some of my paintings.

 I was born in 1956 and I began painting in oils when I was twelve years old.
 When I was seventeen I attended a two-year Foundation Course and I have a Ba Honours degree in Fine Art.
-I also have a City and Guilds Teaching Certificate and I have taught in schools and also given private tuition.
+I also have a City and Guilds Teaching Certificate and I have taught in schools as well as giving private tuition.
 I teach basic drawing skills, especially from life, and painting and drawing technique as these are things that can be taught.
+What can't be taught is the spiritual aspect of painting, the feeling or intuition an artist needs to have, this must come from within.

 My best works are the pictures that I have painted for myself, without deadlines I'm free to undertake extensive reworking if I decide to change the composition.
 A good example of such a picture is 'Memento Mori'.
 This painting has been through numerous changes and an in depth discussion of the work will be featured in a future blog.